mo92othman/mo92othman/README.md

 -->
 ### ⚡️ Quick facts

-- 🔭 Honing web development skills.
+- 🔭 Learning TypeScript now.
 - 🌱 Learning to stay ahead in tech.
 - 🚴‍♂️ Passionate biker in my free time.
 - 🎸 Strumming the guitar for relaxation.